-The Art of Cooking on an Antique Wood Cook Stove
+The Art of Cooking on an Antique Cook Stove

-When we think back to the time when our grandparents or great-grandparents cooked on a wood fueled stove, we realize that using the stove was in itself an art.
+When you think back to the time when your grandparents or great-grandparents cooked on a wood fueled stove, you realize that using the stove was in itself an art.
 The cook had to know when wood had to be added and when the fire needed to be stoked.
 Thus, if you're thinking about actually using an antique cook stove, then you should know about a few differences between the way you use them and the way you operate a modern stove/oven.

 Ovens and Burners

 Many antique wood cook stoves were made with two ovens.
-The larger oven was used for cooking casseroles, roasts or meals in a Dutch oven.
-The smaller of the two ovens was used for baking bread and cakes.
+The larger oven was used for cooking casseroles, roasts, or meals in a Dutch oven, and the smaller of the two ovens was used for baking bread and cakes.

-The stoves had at least two burners on top, but they could have up to six.
+Typically, the stoves had at least two burners on top, but they could have up to six.
 Unlike today, it was common practice to designate individual burners for a specific job.
 For example, one burner would only be used to boil, while another would only be used to simmer.

 Some of the antique stoves were equipped with a mechanism that slid out and allowed the amount of heat that reached the burner to be adjusted by the cook.
 In this way, the cook was able to control the burner's heat, producing a simmer, slow boil, or full boil.

 While there's a moderate number of usable antique cook stoves on the market, there are far more that aren't because of how much repair they need.
 Thankfully, there are so many craftsmen with the knowledge and skills to restore them to their original, magnificent beauty.
-Emery Pineo, owner of The Stove Hospital has been restoring antique cook stoves for more than 30 years.
+Emery Pineo, owner of The Stove Hospital, has been restoring antique cook stoves for more than 30 years.
 Mr. Pineo, known as the stove whisperer, carefully disassembles, cleans and rebuilds each stove by hand, bringing it back to the condition that it was when it was first made.